sboesebeck/morphium/Morphium Documentation.md

 ```
 in this case, a text index was built on fields `vorname`, `nachname`, `andrede` and `description`.

-To use the index, we need to create a text query[^text search and text indices can be disabled in mongodb config.
+To use the index, we need to create a text query[^text search and text indices can be disabled in mongoDB config.
 When creating the index, it would throw an Exception]:

 ```java
 @Test